170th (2/1st North Lancashire) Brigade

-170th (2/1st North Lancashire) Brigade was a 2nd-Line infantry formation of the British Territorial Force raised during the First World War that served on the Western Front.
-The brigade's number was also used for deception purposes during the Second World War.
+170th (2/1st North Lancashire) Brigade was a 2nd-Line infantry formation of the British Territorial Force, raised during the First World War.
+It served on the Western Front.
+During the Second World War, the brigade's number was also used for deception purposes.

 Origin

 On 31 August 1914, the War Office authorised the formation of a reserve or 2nd-Line unit for each Territorial Force (TF) unit that was proceeding on overseas service.
 The 2nd/1st North Lancashire Brigade came into existence in November 1914, composed of 2nd-Line duplicates of the battalions of the peacetime North Lancashire Brigade that were due to be sent overseas.
 The brigade was part of 2nd West Lancashire Division.
 In August 1915 these formations were assigned numbers, becoming 170th (2nd/1st North Lancashire) Brigade and 57th (2nd West Lancashire) Division respectively.

 Order of battle

 The following units served in the brigade during the war: